 G. Will not oyster-shells burn into lime?
-I shink I have heard of oyster-shell lime.
+I think I have heard of oyster-shell lime.

-T. They will; and this is another fource of calcareous earth.
-The shells of all animals, both land and sea, as oysters, muscles, cockles, crabs, lob-sters, sters, snails, and the like, and also egg-shells of all kinds, consist of this earth; and so does coral, which is formed by insects under the sea, and is very abundant in some countries.
-Vast quantities of shells are often found deep in the earth in the midst of chalk and limestone beds; whence some have supposed that all calcareous earth is originally an animal production.
+T. They will; and this is another source of calcareous earth.
+The shells of all animals, both land and sea, as oysters, muscles, cockles, crabs, lobsters, snails, and the like, and also egg-shells of all kinds, consist of this earth; and so does coral, which is formed by insects under the sea, and

+Vast quantities of shells are often found deep in the earth, in the midst of chalk and lime-stone beds; whence some have supposed that all calcareous earth is originally an animal production.